 - A change in your bite

-The most important action you can take when you have the signs and symptoms of gum disease is to give us a call to get started on regular cleanings with our amazing dental hygienists who will put you on the right path to health.
-Come see our great dentist, Dr. Skinner, right away, so our dental hygiene team can restore your oral health and help you start smiling again.
+If you are facing any of the symptoms mentioned above, it can be a warning sign for you to start your treatment immediately.
+When you have the signs and symptoms of gum disease, the most important action is to call us to get started on regular cleanings with our amazing dental hygienists, who will put you on the right path to health.
+Come see our great dentist, Dr. Skinner, NOW, so our dental hygiene team can restore your oral health and help you start smiling confidently again.

 Click to Schedule an Appointment